Probing the peak of star formation with the stochastic background of binary black hole mergers: Conclusions

-While our results also show that the value of the duty cycle does not impact the ability to infer the redshift distribution hyper-parameters, it is important to recognize that our analysis is using a significantly inflated value of $\xi$ compared to the value expected astrophysically~\citep{Smith:2017vfk}.
-We leave an analysis that uses a more realistic value of $\xi \sim \mathcal{O}(10^{-4})$ to future work.
 We also note that our analysis is performed on simulated frequency-domain data, and there are non-trivial modifications that would be needed to use the \ac{TBS} with real time-domain data.
 One such factor is the uncertainty in the estimated power spectral density of real data; another is the off-diagonal terms that appear in the likelihood noise covariance matrix that are ignored in frequency-domain simulations due to assumed periodic boundary conditions for the noise that lead to a diagonal matrix~\citep{Talbot:2020auc, Talbot:2021igi, Kou:2025bhk}.

-Finally, while we only infer the \ac{BBH} merger redshift distribution, an extension of this work should simultaneously infer the mass and spin distributions alongside the redshift, as their posteriors may be correlated, leading to an increase in the uncertainty in the redshift distribution inference.
+While we only infer the \ac{BBH} merger redshift distribution, an extension of this work should simultaneously infer the mass and spin distributions alongside the redshift, as their posteriors may be correlated, leading to an increase in the uncertainty in the redshift distribution inference.
+Additionally, population-level correlations are expected between the \ac{BBH} mass and redshift distributions but have not been found with resolved sources~\citep{LIGOScientific:2025pvj, Lalleman:2025xcs}. \ac{TBS} could expand the redshift horizon, paving the way for future investigations with higher redshift sources, which would require the inclusion of lower mass mergers in the analysis as discussed above.

 In addition to fitting both the mass and spin distributions, in future work, we will explore using a non-parametric redshift distribution model such that the priors and assumed parameterization have a smaller impact on the shape of the posterior.
 As shown in Fig.~\ref{fig:ppdAll}, the prior causes the posteriors on the redshift to narrow right after $z\approx2$, whereas this would not necessarily be the case given a non-parametric redshift distribution model.
 Finally, an important future extension of our work is a direct comparison of the redshift distribution constraint obtained with the \ac{TBS} to the method described in \cite{Callister:2020arv} that analyzes the foreground and background separately, as opposed to our threshold-less analysis.